open-component-model/ocm-spec/doc/04-extensions/01-artifact-types/oci-artifact.md

 ## Format Variants

-When provided as a blob, the [Artifact Set Archuive Format](../common/formatspec.md#artifact-set-archive-format) MUST be used to represent the content of the OCI artifact.
+When provided as a blob, the [Artifact Set Archive Format](../common/formatspec.md#artifact-set-archive-format) MUST be used to represent the content of the OCI artifact.
 This format can be used to store multiple versions of an OCI repository in a filesystem-compatible manner.